Justice Programs Council on Native American Affairs (JPCNAA)

 Coordinated Tribal Assistance Solicitation (CTAS)

-The Department created the Coordinated Tribal Assistance Solicitation (CTAS) to respond to Tribal leaders’ requests to improve the grant-making process, and to strengthen tribal capacity for strategic community-based justice system planning.
-To learn more, visit http://www.justice.gov/tribal/grants.html
+The Department of Justice created the Coordinated Tribal Assistance Solicitation in response to Tribal leaders’ requests to improve the grant-making process and to strengthen tribal capacity for strategic community-based justice system planning.
+Through CTAS, federally-recognized tribes and tribal consortia are able to submit a single application for most of the Justice Department’s tribal grant programs.
+To learn more, visit https://www.justice.gov/tribal/grants.

 BJA - Bureau of Justice Assistance